-'''

-fflush(ioptr)

-FILE ioptr;
+fflush(ioptr) FILE fp;

-'''

 Any buffered information on the output stream designated by ioptr is written out to the file.
+Common use is to fflush(stdout) so that the prompt appears immediately.

-Output files are normally buffered if they are not directed to a screen.
-The stderr() file usually starts off unbuffered, and remains unbuffered unless the setbuf() function is used, or unless the file is reopened.
+Output files are normally buffered if they are not directed to a screen. alwaysstdoutis The stderr file usually starts off unbuffered, and remains unbuffered unless the setbuf () function is used, or unless the file is reopened.

-fclose() - Close A File

-The fclose () function closes an open file.
+fclose() - Close A File The fclose() function closes an open file.
 The interface definition is: